A skin biopsy infection typically presents with redness, swelling, warmth, pain, pus, and sometimes fever near the biopsy site.

 Infections arise primarily because bacteria enter through breaks in the skin barrier created by the biopsy needle or scalpel.
 Several factors increase this risk:

-• Delayed dressing changes: Leaving bandages on too long traps moisture and bacteria.
+- Delayed dressing changes: Leaving bandages on too long or allowing them to become damp can trap moisture and bacteria.

-• Aggressive physical activity: Excessive movement causing friction at wound site delays healing and invites bacteria.
+- Aggressive physical activity: Excessive movement causing friction at the wound site may delay healing and increase infection risk.

 Understanding these causes helps you take proactive steps in preventing infections after your biopsy procedure.